smoortga/HiggsCharm/analyze/README.md

 ```

 ### Step 2: Define you analysis selection
 You can define you selections in [Analyze_nanoAOD.py](Analyze_nanoAOD.py).
 You can add variables to the `dict_variableName_Leaves`, and fill them in the loop.
 The content of the variables in the nanoAOD files can be found [via this link](https://cms-nanoaod-integration.web.cern.ch/integration/master-106X/mc106X_doc.html).
-You could do a small local test of thi script using for example (change path names to your needs!):
+You could do a small local test of this script using for example (change path names to your needs!):
 ```
 python Analyze_nanoAOD.py \
 --sampletag=HcTo4mu \